Skip to main content

 (dd) If related to another offense under paragraph (C)(1) of this rule, 2923.01 (conspiracy), 2923.02 (attempt), or 2923.03 (complicity); or

-(2) A conviction related to fraud, theft, embezzlement, breach of fiduciary responsibility, or other financial misconduct involving a federal or state-funded program, excluding the disqualifying offenses set forth in section 2913.46 of the Revised Code (illegal use of supplemental nutrition assistance program (SNAP) or women, infants, and children (WIC) program benefits) and paragraph (D)(1)(m) of this rule; or.
+(2) A conviction related to fraud, theft, embezzlement, breach of fiduciary responsibility, or other financial misconduct involving a federal or state-funded program, excluding the disqualifying offenses set forth in section 2913.46 of the Revised Code and paragraph (D)(1)(m) of this rule; or.

-(3) A violation of an existing or former municipal ordinance or law of this state, any other state, or the United States that is substantially equivalent to any of the offenses or violations described in paragraph (B)(1) or (B)(2) of this rule.
+(3) A violation of an existing or former municipal ordinance or law of this state, any other state, or the United States that is substantially equivalent to any of the offenses or violations described in paragraph (C)(1) or (C)(2) of this rule.

 (D) Tier II.
 Ten-year exclusionary period.

-(1) No waiver agency shall employ an applicant or continue to employ an employee in a position that involves providing HCBS to an individual, nor shall an independent provider provide HCBS to an individual, for a period of ten years from the date the applicant, employee or independent provider was fully discharged from all imprisonment, probation or parole, if the applicant, employee or independent provider has been convicted of or pleaded guilty to, an offense in any of the following sections of the Revised Code:
+(1) No waiver agency shall employ an applicant, continue to employ an employee, or utilize a subcontractor in a position that involves providing HCBS to an individual, nor shall an independent provider provide HCBS to an individual, for a period of ten years from the date the applicant, employee, subcontractor, or independent provider was fully discharged from all imprisonment, probation or parole, if the applicant, employee, subcontractor, or independent provider has been convicted of or pleaded guilty to, an offense in any of the following sections of the Revised Code:

 (a) 2903.04 (involuntary manslaughter);